wiseac/TcpControl.jl/docs/src/index.md

 - Power supply Agilent E36312A
 - HV power supply SRS PS310 via Prologix GPIB to Ethernet adaptor
 - Power supply Versatile Power 100-10 XR
-- Impedance analyser Agilent 4294A
+- Impedance analyzer Agilent 4294A
+- SourceMeasureUnit Agilent B2910BL

 ## Installation
 TcpInstruments can be installed using the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run